epeios-q37/zelbinium/site/en/resources/html.md

 # *HTML* and *CSS*

-[*HTML*](https://en.wikipedia.org/wiki/HTML) is a language used to describe the elements composing a graphical interface, with which [*CSS*](https://en.wikipedia.org/wiki/CSS) is associated, allowing the appearance of these elements to be defined.
+[*HTML*](https://en.wikipedia.org/wiki/HTML) is a language used to detail the elements composing a graphical interface, with which [*CSS*](https://en.wikipedia.org/wiki/CSS) is associated to define the appearance of these elements.

-[*JSBin*](../jsbin/) allows you to view an interface programmed in *HTML*/*CSS* on the fly.
+To help you create your applications, you'll find an editor on this site that allows you to view on the fly the rendering of the *HTML*/*CSS* code you've entered, as in the [*Interface*](/en/tutorial/frontend) section of the [tutorial](/en/tutorial/).

-There is a wealth of documentation on *HTML* and *CSS*, both on the web and elsewhere (https://developer.mozilla.org/docs/Learn/HTML and https://developer.mozilla.org/docs/Learn/CSS, for example).
+There is a lot of documentation on *HTML* and *CSS*, both on the web (https://developer.mozilla.org/docs/Learn/HTML and https://developer.mozilla.org/docs/Learn/CSS, for example) and elsewhere.
 Note that many of these documentations will mention *JavaScript*, a language associated with web technologies of which *HTML* and *CSS* are a part.
 However, using *HTML* and *CSS* in *Zelibinium* does not require any knowledge of *JavaScript*.

 <!-- Helpers -->